flytbase/flytsamples/CPP-Python-ROS-Apps/ros_demoapps/readme.md

 ## Executing the apps

-To execute the roscpp apps type the following commands in your fligt computer's terminal:
+To execute the roscpp apps type the following commands in your flight computer's terminal:
 ````
 $ rosrun ros_demoapps demoapp1_node
 ````